fevrcoding/wok/README.md

 ###Deploy and rollback:

+####SSH and rsync

+By default WOK implements a simple set of deploy tasks requiring SSH remote access and [rsync](https://rsync.samba.org).

 To deploy and rollback with rsync first setup your remote hosts in `build/gulp-config/hosts.js`, then run:

     #deploy to remote staging server.
 A backup of the deploy target folder (`paths.dist.root`) will be stored in `paths.backup`.